-- Pass the Illinois Test of Academic Proficiency (icts.nesinc.com), or may use the ACT or SAT as a substitute for the TAP. - Submit the completed Application to the Student Teaching Internship and supporting documentation to the Office of Field Experience on or before the deadline date. - Pass the appropriate Content Area Test for your program from the State of Illinois Testing System (www.icts.nesinc.com). - Complete a minimum of 80 hours of the required 100 hours of Field and Clinical Experiences and submit field experience documents to the Office of Field Experience for approval.
+- Submit the completed application to the Student Teaching Internship and supporting documentation to the Office of Field Experience on or before the deadline date. - Pass the appropriate Content Area Test for your program from the State of Illinois Testing System (www.icts.nesinc.com). - Complete a minimum of 80 hours of the required 100 hours of Field and Clinical Experiences and submit field experience documents to the Office of Field Experience for approval.
 The entire 100 hours must be completed prior to beginning the internship. - Earn a minimum cumulative GPA of 2.75. - Complete all Content and Methods course(s) in the program of study with a grade of C- or higher. - Have earned a grade of C- or higher in all coursework applied to their professional program requirements. - Meet requirements of a valid Fingerprint Criminal Background Check to the Office of Field Experience. - Complete First Aid/CPR Certification training and submit documentation of completion to the Office of Field Experience.

-Transition Point Three: Completion of the Student Teaching Internship Semester Successful completion of the internship requires:
+Transition Point Three: Completion of the Student Teaching Internship Semester

+Successful completion of the internship requires:

-- Satisfactory completion of the Internship by meeting or exceeding all required benchmarks. - Prepare and present documentation of positive impacts on student learning from your internship teaching (PIP). - Complete all state-required assessments enforced at the time of the internship. - Receive a passing score on the state-mandated edTPA assessment of teacher performance. - The College of Education Student Manual provides details and guidelines for the meeting the criteria for successful completion of the Internship Semester.
+- Satisfactory completion of the Internship by meeting or exceeding all required benchmarks. - Prepare and present documentation of positive impacts on student learning from your internship teaching (PIP). - Complete all state-required assessments enforced at the time of the internship. - Receive a passing score on the state-mandated edTPA assessment of teacher performance. - The College of Education Student Manual provides details and guidelines for meeting the criteria for successful completion of the Internship Semester.